Sojiniiii/opaline-cipher/README.md

 <br>
 <br>
-Takes text and makes it into an image, with an additional layer of security
+Takes text and makes it into an image
 <br>
 <br>
 -=-